Generated lower-river meadow scene representing Henry's Fork near St. Anthony in Idaho, not an exact location photo

 Warm Slough access site

-Menan Butte and Beaver Dick takeout corridor
+Menan Butte and Beaver Dick takeout area

 Useful downstream public access when you want a shorter or more deliberate float finish.